WikiMini

 Encyclopédistes

-The Encyclopédistes (French: [ɑ̃siklɔpedist]) (also known in British English as Encyclopaedists,[1] or in U.S. English as Encyclopedists) were members of the Société des gens de lettres, a French writers' society, who contributed to the development of the Encyclopédie from June 1751 to December 1765 under the editors Denis Diderot and Jean le Rond d'Alembert, and only Diderot from 1765 to 1772.
+The Encyclopédistes (French: [ɑ̃siklɔpedist]) (also known in British English as Encyclopaedists,[1] or in U.S. English as Encyclopedists) were contributors to the Encyclopédie, the first encyclopedia with signed contributions from numerous collaborators.
+The Encyclopédie (1751-72) was edited by Jean-Paul De Gua de Malves from 1746 to 1747, co-edited by Denis Diderot and Jean le Rond d'Alembert from 1747 to 1758, and edited by Diderot alone through 1772.[2]

 History

-More than a hundred encyclopédistes have been identified.[2]
-They were not a unified group, neither in ideology nor social class.[3]
-Below some of the contributors are listed in alphabetical order, by the number of articles that they wrote, and by the identifying "signature" by which their contributions were identified in the Encyclopédie.
+Below, some of the contributors are listed in alphabetical order, by the number of articles that they wrote and by the identifying "signature" by which their contributions were identified in the Encyclopédie.
+Some of them are well-known, but others, such as Allard,[5] remain a mystery to us.
+Around half of the articles in the Encyclopédie lack a signature, in some cases because a collaborator wished for anonymity.

-Among some excellent men, there were some weak, average, and absolutely bad ones.
-From this mixture in the publication, we find the draft of a schoolboy next to a masterpiece.
+Writing a critique of the Encyclopédie in 1768, Diderot recognized that the contributors were a diverse lot: "Along with some excellent men, there were some weak, average, and absolutely bad ones.
+Whence the spotty quality of the work, where we find the draft of a schoolboy next to a masterpiece."[6]

-A machine-generated and incomplete list of authors sorted by number of posts can be found at the project ARTFL.
-There are lists by frequency[4] and by letter.[4]
+An incomplete machine-generated list of authors sorted by the number of signed articles can be found on website of ARTFL's digitized edition of the Encyclopédie.
+There are lists by frequency[7] and by letter.[7]

 Denis Diderot